hmslima/sambahsacompletegrammar/sambahsa.md

 **Trans tod fluv –** Beyond the river.

+**Trans destruge doms, hurcan Irma hat nicen leuds –** beyond the destruction of houses, the hurricane Irma has killed people

 **Ud {ud} –** from, of

 **Un brev ud Clara –** A letter from Clara